-Title of standard Nature of change Impact Mandatory application date/ Date of adoption by Group AASB 9 Financial Instruments AASB 9 addresses the classification, measurement and derecognition of financial assets and financial liabilities and introduces new rules for hedge The new hedging rules align hedge accounting more closely with the Group's risk Must be applied for financial years commencing on or after 1 January 2018. accounting.
-In December 2014, the AASB made further changes to the classification and measurement December 2014, the AASB made further anges to the classification and measurement les and also introduced a new impairment model. lesse latest amendments now complete the new general rule it will be easier to apply hedge accounting going forward.
-The new standard also introduces The Group has not yet decided whether to adopt any parts of AASB 9 early. rules and also introduced a new impairment model.
+standards and interpretations is set out below: Title of standard Nature of change Impact Mandatory application date/ Date of adoption by Group AASB 9 Financial Instruments AASB 9 addresses the classification, measurement and derecognition of financial assets and financial liabilities and introduces new rules for hedge accounting.
+In December 2014, the AASB made further changes to the classification and measurement rules and also introduced a new impairment model.
 These latest amendments now complete the new financial instruments standard.
+The new hedging rules align hedge accounting more closely with the Group's risk management practices.
+As a general rule it will be easier to apply hedge accounting going forward.
+The new standard also introduces expanded disclosure requirements and changes in presentation.
+As it relates to the other changes contemplated by the new accounting standard, the Group continues to assess the impact on the financial statements and at 30 June 2015 the changes are not expected to materially impact the Group.
+Must be applied for financial years commencing on or after 1 January 2018.
+The Group has not yet decided whether to adopt any parts of AASB 9 early.
 In order to apply the new hedging rules, the Group would have to adopt the December 2013 version of AASB 9 and the consequential amendments to AASB 7 and AASB 139 in their entirety.
 Based on the transitional provisions in the completed AASB 9, early adoption in phases will only be permitted for annual reporting periods beginning before 1 February 2015.
 After that date, the new rules must be adopted in their entirety.
 AASB 15 Revenue from contracts with customers The AASB has issued a new standard for the recognition of revenue.
-This will replace AASB 118 which covers contracts for goods and services and Management is currently assessing the impact of the new rules.
-At this stage, Mandatory for financial years commencing on or after 1 January 2018.
-AASB 111 which covers construction contracts.
-The new standard is based on the principle that revenue is recognised when control of a good or service transfers to a customer - so the notion of control replaces the existing notion of risks and rewards. the Group is not able to estimate the impact of the new rules on the Group's financial statements.
-The Group will make more detailed assessments of the impact over the next 12 months.
-Expected date of adoption by the Group: 1 July 2018.
+This will replace AASB 118 which covers contracts for goods and services and AASB 111 which covers construction contracts.
+The new standard is based on the principle that revenue is recognised when control of a good or service transfers to a customer - so the notion of control replaces the existing notion of risks and rewards.
 The standard permits a modified retrospective approach for the adoption.
-Under this approach entities will recognise transitional adjustments in retained earnings on the date of initial application (e.g. 1 January 2018), without restating the over the next 12 months.
+Under this approach entities will recognise transitional adjustments in retained earnings on the date of initial application (eg. 1 January 2018), without restating the comparative period.

-comparative period.
 They will only need to apply the new rules to contracts that are not completed as of the date of initial application.
+Management is currently assessing the impact of the new rules.
+At this stage, the Group is not able to estimate the impact of the new rules on the Group's financial statements.
+The Group will make more detailed assessments of the impact over the next twelve months.
+Mandatory for financial years commencing on or after 1 January 2018.
+Expected date of adoption by the Group: 1 July 2018.